PAGURI: a user experience study of creative interaction with text-to-music models: Introduction

-We developed an interface through which the user can indicate through a text prompt the audio sample they wish to generate.
+{More specifically, the research gap and research questions that this paper tries to fill and answer, respectively, are the following: \textit{Are text-to-music models effectively usable for creative music endeavors?} \textit{Is the possibility of personalizing the generative models with audio selected by the user efficient from the point of view of creativity?}\textit{What insights can we gather from analyzing text-to-music models by focusing on user experience studies instead of only on quantitative metrics?}} For this purpose, we developed an interface that allows users to generate audio samples by specifying their desired sound through text prompts.
 Additionally, the user can upload up to $5$ desired audio samples to personalize the TTM generative model.
-For the study, we use AudioLDM2~\citep{liu2023audioldm2} as a generative model, and a TTM personalization technique proposed in ~\citep{plitsis2023investigating} to let the users fine-tune the model according to the music samples of their choice.
-We then conducted a user experience study, both online and in presence, where users can interact with PAGURI and we analyzed their experience using questionnaires and open questions.
-Specifically, we first quantify their background related to music and AI tools, and then we analyze their level of satisfaction after each use of the TTM model, until reaching the desired result.
+For the study, we use AudioLDM2~\cite{liu2023audioldm2} as a generative model and a TTM personalization technique proposed in ~\cite{plitsis2023investigating} to let the users fine-tune the model according to the music samples of their choice.
+We then conducted a user experience study where users could interact with PAGURI, and we analyzed their experience using semi-structured interviews~\cite{kamath2024sound,sarmento2024between,hashim2023music,tchemeube2023evaluating}.
+Specifically, we first quantify their background related to music and AI tools, and then we analyze their level of satisfaction after each use of the TTM model.
 Finally, we let them answer a questionnaire analyzing the whole experience and gathering information related to the perceived usability of the TTM model in music practice.
-We consider the findings significant contributions to the research community, serving as valuable guidelines for structuring user experience tests involving generative models.
-Additionally, they represent an initial step in fostering practical discussions regarding user interactions with such models, besides being guidelines for the development and evaluation of TTM models.
-Supplementary material containing the answers to all questions and feedback is available on the accompanying website\footnote{ \href{https://paguri-ismir-2024.github.io/PAGURI/}{https://paguri-ismir-2024.github.io/PAGURI/}}.
+The user experience study was conducted both online and in person, following the same procedure in both formats.
+The call for participation was distributed through email lists relevant to the field, aiming to reach a diverse and varied group of participants for the user experience study.
+The participant pool consisted of 24 individuals, primarily Italian, with most being students enrolled in the M.Sc. program in Music and Acoustic Engineering at the Politecnico di Milano, Milan, Italy.
+The time-consuming nature of the experiment, conducted live even for the online sessions, made it challenging to reach a broader audience.
+While we acknowledge that this may limit the generalizability of the results, we believe that the participants’ unique backgrounds in both music and technology closely reflect the characteristics of the target audience for text-to-music models. {Nevertheless, we believe that the number of participants is sufficient for an exploratory analysis of the problem of interaction with TTM models.} We consider the findings of this study a valuable contribution to the research community, advancing the understanding of user experience in generative models and their role in AI-driven music creation.
+Additionally, they represent an initial step in fostering practical discussions regarding user interactions with such models.